-- Online scheduling: Giving customers an online portal to quickly cancel or reschedule an appointment makes working with you easier and a more convenient, which sets certain field service providers apart from the rest.
+- Online scheduling: Giving customers an online portal to quickly cancel or reschedule an appointment makes working with you easier and more convenient, which sets certain field service providers apart from the rest.

 - More precise scheduling: Today’s customers don’t want to wait around for a service time window—they want to know exactly when their technician will arrive.

 - Preferred technician: If the customer had a great prior experience with a certain employee, why change a thing?
 Customers want to build a relationship with field service professionals that have served them well in the past.